dagostix/glowing-waffle/index.md

 ## 0. Blog Updates
 **Next update**: descriptions to the model types will be added.

-**17.04** - I decided to add more functions to section 3: normal, orderded and multinomial logit and probit.
+**17.04** - I decided to add more functions to section 3: normal, ordered and multinomial logit and probit.
 We use these quite often in my political science courses and I thought it would be quite useful to give a quick summary of the different regression types and their uses.
 Obviously, there are other uses and my explanations/descriptions are not universal.
 So, do beware when choosing the regressions and make sure it's appropriate for the data and the analysis.
 You can easily compare the results by using a regression table function such as `stargazer`or `textreg`.
 Also shared a new link to the book *Geocomputation with R*.
 This book is incredibly useful for making any type of really fancy looking maps.
 Professor showed us this cool article: https://www.autodeskresearch.com/publications/samestats.
 Beware of descriptive statistics kids.
 **–>section 3 update: list of regression types, and link on maps**